rehamAbass/class3/class3/PITCHME.md

 A *map* is used for saving key-value pairs, that are searchable by the key.
 It is a **very** useful data structure.

-It will be best to explain what it is good for, by showing how we can use it:
+It will be best to explain what it is good for by showing how we can use it:

 ---?code=class3/src/MainForHashMap.java&lang=java